 God puts others to shame –

-It is interesting that verse 15 is sandwiched between verses 14 and 16, in
+It is ironic that verse 15 is sandwiched between verses 14 and 16 in that

-while 14 and 16 tell us not to argue especially not about words.
+while 14 and 16 tell us not to argue.
 We are not

 to use our knowledge of the Bible to argue with one another, but to

 accurately teach the word of truth.
-We are not to teach it to contentious and
+We should not attempt to teach contentious and

-argumentative people, because it is a waste of time.
-Rather, we are
+argumentative people; it is a waste of time.
+Rather, we should teach the word to people who

-issues are always peripheral to the gospel, and they ironically use them to avoid the gospel, yet to appear as Christian believers.
-No one
+issues are peripheral to the gospel; people use them to avoid the gospel, yet

-can judge who is a Christian and who is not, but those who prefer issues
+can judge who is a Christian and who isn't, but those who prefer issues over

-to the gospel are waving a red flag that they are Christians in name only.
+truth wave a red flag over their heads indicating that they are Christian in name only.

 (239k) Kingdom of God